swallowingspecialist/hugo-repo-1/site/content/values/_index.md

 ---
-title: "Values"
+title: Values
 image: /img/about-jumbotron.jpg
 values:
+  - heading: Yoon Wai Lam
+    imageUrl: /img/about-shade-grown.jpg
+    text: >-
+      Director
+        Consultant Speech-Language Therapist
+      Part-Time Lecturer, MSc (Speech and Language Pathology), National University of Singapore

+      B. Speech Sciences (Hons)

+      Certified in VitalStim; Hanen Programme (It Takes Two To Talk); LSVT

+      Wai Lam has more than 10 years of experience working with both adults with speech-language and swallowing disorders as well as children with speech-language disorders.

+      He began his career in Singapore General Hospital (SGH) in year 2001.
+In year 2006, he moved on to set up Speech Therapy Works to provide locum services to the community hospitals (St Luke’s Hospital, Bright Vision Hospital) and private hospitals.
+He continued to serve SGH as a Locum Senior Speech Therapist until December 2009.
+In year 2008, he joined National University of Singapore as a Part-time Lecturer in the Masters in Speech-Language Pathology (SLP) programme.

+      Throughout his 10 years of practise, he has developed training programmes and conducted various workshops both local and overseas.
+He has trained many Speech Therapists and Speech Therapist students into conducting Clinical Bedside Swallowing Evaluation, Videofluoroscopy, Fiberoptic
+      Endoscopic Evaluation of Swallowing and dysphagia management.
+He is often consulted upon by his peers and doctors for complex cases involving dysphagia.
+He also pioneered the running of the very first and only Prosthetic Speech and Swallowing Clinic (PSSR) in Singapore at the National Dental Centre with a Consultant Prosthodontist.
+Wai Lam has assisted St Luke’s hospital into setting up FEES (Fiberoptic Endoscopic Evaluation of Swallowing) services.
+St Luke’s Hospital is the first Community Hospital to provide FEES services in Singapore.

+      Wai Lam has been a member of the Speech and Hearing Association of Singapore (SHAS), a professional body for Speech and Language Therapists, since 2001.
+He is proficient in English and Malay both for written and spoken language, and is conversant in Mandarin and Cantonese.
+  - heading: Low Ai Wei
+    imageUrl: /img/about-single-origin.jpg
+    text: >-
+      Consultant Speech-Language Therapist

+      B. Speech Sciences (Hons)

+      Certified in VitalStim; PROMPT (Basic Level); Hanen Programme (It Takes Two To Talk & More Than Words)

+      Ai Wei began her career as a Speech and Language Therapist in Singapore General Hospital in 2004, where she gained valuable experience assessing and managing both adults and paediatric cases across various disorders involving speech, language, and swallowing issues.

+      In 2008, Ai Wei joined Speech Therapy Works in providing locum services to community hospitals (Ang Mo Kio - Thye Hua Kwan Hospital, Bright Vision Hospital), nursing homes, and a private paediatric clinic.
+She has also been providing home based therapy for both adults and children.

+      In addition to being a clinician, Ai Wei has supervised and trained junior Speech Therapists and Speech Therapy students on clinical placements in conducting Clinical Bedside Swallowing Evaluation and paediatric speech and language management.
+She is also actively giving on-going talks to healthcare professionals on “Introduction to Dysphagia Management”.

+      Ai Wei is trained and experienced in carrying out various programs and intervention approaches suitable for children with speech and language delay, articulation and phonological disorder, children with developmental apraxia of speech, children with autism spectrum disorder, children with hearing loss, children with auditory processing issues, and childhood stuttering.
+She has been working with a varied paediatric caseload from infants to school-age children.

+      Ai Wei has been a member of the Speech and Hearing Association of Singapore (SHAS), a professional body for Speech and Language Therapists, since 2004.
+She is proficient in English and Malay both for written and spoken language, and is conversant in Mandarin, Cantonese, Hokkien, and Hainanese.
-  - heading: "Shade-grown coffee"
+  - heading: Sustainable farming
+    imageUrl: /img/about-sustainable-farming.jpg
     text: >
-      Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
-The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
-    imageUrl: "/img/about-shade-grown.jpg"
-  - heading: "Single origin"
-    text: >
-      Single-origin coffee is coffee grown within a single known geographic origin.
-Sometimes, this is a single farm or a specific collection of beans from a single country.
-The name of the coffee is then usually the place it was grown to whatever degree available.
-    imageUrl: "/img/about-single-origin.jpg"
-  - heading: "Sustainable farming"
-    text: >
       Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of relationships between organisms and their environment.
 What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.
-    imageUrl: "/img/about-sustainable-farming.jpg"
-  - heading: "Direct sourcing"
+  - heading: Direct sourcing
+    imageUrl: /img/about-direct-sourcing.jpg
     text: >
       We want to truly empower the communities that bring amazing coffee to you.
       That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
 You can see the communities grow and learn more about coffee farming on our blog.
-    imageUrl: "/img/about-direct-sourcing.jpg"
-  - heading: "Reinvest profits"
+  - heading: Reinvest profits
+    imageUrl: /img/about-reinvest-profits.jpg
     text: >
       We want to truly empower the communities that bring amazing coffee to you.
       That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
 You can see the communities grow and learn more about coffee farming on our blog.
-    imageUrl: "/img/about-reinvest-profits.jpg"
 ---